dmenne/breathtestshiny/inst/shiny/include/details.md

 * To display all parameters, clear the text in `Search` box.

 ### Primary fit parameters
-Each curve has 3 primary fit parameter for the exponentional beta function labeled as method `exp_beta`.
+Each curve has 3 primary fit parameter for the exponential beta function labeled as method `exp_beta`.

 * __m__: Effectively metabolized fraction of <sup>13</sup>C as percentage, computed from the area under the PDF curve from 0 to infinity.
 This parameter depends on body weight and height, and may be badly defined if these are not given.
 Since some of the assumptions on metabolics are not well defined, it is rarely interpreted.
 The half-emptying time does not depend on `m`, but only on `beta` and `k`.
 In the current implementation, it is also assumed that the dose is 100 mg for all records.
 * __k__: Time constant of the beta-exponential in units of 1/min; 1/k is sometimes quoted as the emptying time t<sub>empt</sub>.
 Both k and t<sub>empt</sub> are rarely interpreted directly, because the derived quantities `t50` and `tlag` have a better defined meaning.